British Columbia Electric Railway: Interurban rail lines

-Opened October 4, 1910 (also used by freight) and still in operation today, as part of the Southern Railway of British Columbia.
+Officially opened October 4, 1910 (also used by freight) and still in operation today, as part of the Southern Railway of British Columbia.
 This line made use of the New Westminster Bridge, opened in 1904.
+In larger centers on the Fraser Valley line there were proper stations complete with baggage rooms, waiting rooms, and an office where BCER agents would sell tickets, market home electricity, collect bills from electricity customers, and arrange for freight shipments.
+These more complete stations included Cloverdale, Milner, Jardine, Mt.
+Lehman, Clayburn, Abbotsford, Huntingdon, Sardis, and Chilliwack.